Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `idleAnim`

+*Read-only*.
 Friendly access to the actor's flag that controls if the actor is using their idle animation.

 **Returns**: